fltk/fltk/README.CMake.txt

    These are X11 extended libraries.
 These libs are used if found on the build system unless the respective option is turned off.

+OPTION_USE_CAIRO - default OFF
+   Makes all drawing operations use the Cairo library (rather than Xlib) producing antialiased graphics (X11 platform, implies OPTION_USE_PANGO).

 OPTION_USE_PANGO - default OFF
    Enables use of the Pango library for drawing text.
 Pango supports all unicode-defined scripts with limited support of right-to-left scripts.
    This option makes sense only under X11, and also requires Xft.

 OPTION_USE_WAYLAND - default OFF
-   Enables use of the Wayland system for all window operations.
-   This option requires a Wayland-equipped system, i.e., Linux or FreeBSD.
+   Enables the use of Wayland for all window operations, of Cairo for all graphics and of Pango for text drawing (Linux only).
+Resulting FLTK apps use Wayland when a Wayland compositor is available at run-time, and use X11 for their window operations otherwise, but keep using Cairo and Pango - see README.Wayland.txt.

 OPTION_ABI_VERSION - default EMPTY
    Use a numeric value corresponding to the FLTK ABI version you want to